-Please use the LINKS menu at right to navigate to information commonly sought by families investigating Black River.
+Please use the LINKS menu at the right to navigate to information commonly sought by families investigating Black River.
 For the whole picture, please visit our main school site, where you can read classroom newsletters, check out the school calendar and get the details on academics, musics, sports and more.

 Recognizing that FAMILY SUPPORT is a vital component of the educational and personal success of our students, parents are engaged in every aspect of the school.
 Life-long learning, mutual respect and achievement of personal potential are BEDROCK VALUES throughout all grades at Black River.

 Our elementary program is MONTESSORI-based, fostering self-motivation, concentration and advancement at individual rates.

 In our middle school, students work in an INTERDISCIPLINARY CURRICULUM encompassing world culture, literature, history and geography, along with challenging math and science courses.